 Crop It has six different homepage layouts and a built-in drag-and-drop page editor.
 Switch your fonts easily using any typeface available on Google Fonts.
 And as you can tell from the demo screenshot, Crop It works with WooCommerce for adding a shopping cart to your site.

-7. SceneOne by imaginem (Themeforest)
+14. SceneOne by Imaginem (Themeforest)

 SceneOne is a photography theme with many ways to show off your photos.
 You’ll notice right away it has a clean and minimalist design that emphasizes images.

-SceneOne has a unique split menu that creates and interesting look.
+SceneOne has a unique split menu that creates an interesting look.
 There’s also a secondary menu that opens with a beautiful and smooth animation.
 Due to the navigation options, you can include a ton of different content on your site with SceneOne.

 This photo theme comes with multiple layouts that will work great for photo stores, blogs, and even stock photography sites.
 There’s also a page builder for making custom layouts and a simple tagging system to make image galleries filterable.
 SceneOne comes bundled with the Slider Revolution plugin and has full WooCommerce compatibility.